ad3ldev/CSE322-SoftwareEngineering/sheet1/README.md

 ## Part 3

 Draw a class diagram representing the relationship between parents and children.
-Take intoaccount that a person can have both a parent and a child.
-Annotate associations with roles andmultiplicities.
+Take into account that a person can have both a parent and a child.
+Annotate associations with roles and multiplicities.

 ![part3 uml](part3.svg)